Golden Bridges School educates students led by inspired and creative teachers.

 |

-Beginning in First Grade, Golden Bridges students have a class teacher guiding their learning for multiple years.
-Our teachers foster wonder, reverence, attention, curiosity, and confidence to form the solid foundation on which the children are building their academic learning.
-Each morning, during Main Lesson, the class teacher provides an in-depth exploration of subjects in blocks of four to six weeks.
+Beginning in First Grade, students have a class teacher who guides their learning for multiple years.
+Our teachers foster wonder, reverence, attention, curiosity, and confidence to form the solid foundation on which the children build their academic learning.
+During the daily Main Lesson, teachers provide an in-depth exploration of subjects in blocks of four to six weeks.

 |